hayes/prisma-ts-perf-issue/README.md

 Results:

-Version with generic is on the left:
+Version with generic is on the left.
+There are huge increases in Types, Instatiations, and Assignability cache size
 ![results screenshot](./results.png)